 Enhancing Markets and Nutrition in Burkina Faso

-The five-year United States Agency for International Development (USAID) Yidgiri activity is designed to strengthen market systems, sustainably increase household incomes, and improve the nutritional status of women and children in Burkina Faso.
+The $19.4 million five-year USAID Yidgiri (2020-2025) activity is designed to strengthen market systems, sustainably increase household incomes and improve the nutritional status of women and children in Burkina Faso.

 Aptly named Yidgiri, or “grow” in the Mòoré language, USAID Yidgiri is part of the second phase of the USAID Regional Resilience in the Sahel Enhanced (RISE) project, which supports vulnerable communities in Burkina Faso to prepare for and effectively manage recurrent crises and to pursue sustainable pathways out of poverty.
 By 2025, USAID Yidgiri aims to improve the resilience of market systems by establishing profitable linkages between producers and buyers in the Centre Nord, Sahel and Est regions of Burkina Faso and facilitate access to local and regional markets.

 USAID Yidgiri is strengthening the resilience of market systems by building individual and institutional capacities among agricultural market actors in Burkina Faso.
 USAID Yidgiri has three focus areas:

-- Enhance performance of commodity market systems by establishing profitable market linkages between producers and buyers, improving livestock market system structure and governance, and improving the capacity of market system actors, including farmers, producer organizations and small and medium-sized enterprises (SMEs), to access financial services and products.
+- Enhance performance of commodity market systems by establishing profitable market linkages between producers and buyers, improving livestock market system structure and governance and increasing the capacity of market system actors, including farmers, producer organizations and small and medium-sized enterprises (SMEs), to access financial services and products.

 - Increase use of quality inputs and services by developing business clusters, organizing seasonal commodity fairs, facilitating partnerships between producer organizations and industrial and institutional buyers and leveraging financial services.
 USAID Yidgiri works at the systems level to decrease costs, improve quality and educate farmers on the most efficient and effective use of available inputs and services.